adityaj12/Fake-News-Project/README.md

 With the world becoming more and more reliant on technology, fake news has become a prominent and recurring issue in our society.

-But what exactly is Fake News?
+But what exactly is "fake news"?
 Fake news is any form of media that presents false information whether it was intended or not.

 Examples include:
 - Propoganda